Scare tactics: one person's

 helluva

-with our viewsheds!
-Small price to pay for not pumping billions of tons
+with our view-sheds!
+Small price to pay for not pumping billions

-of CO2, acids, heavy metals and radioactives into the environment,
+of CO2, acids and other components into the environment,

 isn't